prpramod/rrb-microservices/README.md

 # About 🚀

-The Royal Reserve Bank is a digital banking solution that utilizes a microservices architecture.
+This  is a digital banking solution that utilizes a microservices architecture.
 It incorporates the latest Spring Boot and Spring Cloud technologies to implement a range of architectural patterns such as service discovery, centralized configuration, distributed tracing, circuit breaker, cache-aside or event-driven architecture.
 <p>
 It consists of several independent modules that work together to provide a scalable and fault-tolerant system.
 The modules communicate with each other through well-defined APIs and leverage databases for data storage to perform various banking activities, such as account creation, money transfers, asset management and sending email or SMS notifications.

 # Solution Architecture 🔍

-The Royal Reserve Bank project is designed using a microservices architecture, which structures the application as a collection of loosely coupled services.
+This project is designed using a microservices architecture, which structures the application as a collection of loosely coupled services.
 Each service represents a specific business capability and can be developed and scaled independently.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./docs/readme-assets/high-level-architecture-dark.png">